-Frozen Yogurt Breakfast Bark is a fun, though slightly unusual, breakfast treat.
-While I don’t normally reach for frozen treats for breakfast, doesn’t this sound amazing after a morning run in the summer?
+Frozen Yogurt Breakfast Bark is a fun and unique breakfast treat.
+Frozen treats may not be the standard for breakfast, but doesn’t this sound amazing after a morning run?

 Or maybe you’re feeling snack-y in the afternoon.
 Grab a bite of frozen yogurt bark as a healthy snack alternative.

-If you have several kids, give them each a small circle of yogurt to decorate themselves.
+If you have several kids (or adults!), give them each a small circle of yogurt to decorate themselves.
 I used raspberries and blueberries, but strawberries would also be a great addition.

 You can also add nuts, seeds, chocolate chips, or sprinkles.
-Feel free to use your own favorite flavor of yogurt, they will all freeze the same.
+Feel free to use your favorite flavor of yogurt, like blueberry, strawberry, or peach – they will all freeze the same.

 I like to break my bark into small, bite-size pieces.
 This ensures the frozen yogurt won’t start melting in your hands as you eat it.